-Creating Through Culture: How Culture Shapes Art And Design In APAC
+Creating Through Culture: How Culture Shapes Art and Design in Asia

 Designers today are held to high expectations.

 Whether it’s product design for a smartphone camera that ‘wows’ users from the first selfie, to personalising the online experience for hundreds of audience segments, designers are expected to delight.
 To surprise.
 To keep audiences coming back for more.

 Creatives at heart, there are many ways designers can stay inspired and meet this demand.
 One of these is looking to the environment around them – their culture.
 This is especially true in Asia Pacific, a region filled with colour, culture and unique voices that are exceptional to the rest of the world.